FIRE Guide to Freelancer Protection

 General overview of the Guide below.

-Funded by a $50,000 grant from craig newmark philanthropies, the pilot FIRE Guide to Freelancer Protection will highlight one key variable in freelance investigative reporting by evaluating whether publishers and broadcasters will protect freelancers from liability—and promise to do so.
+Funded by a $50,000 grant from craig newmark philanthropies, the pilot FIRE Guide to Freelancer Protection is highlighting one key variable in freelance investigative reporting by evaluating whether publishers and broadcasters will protect freelancers from liability—and promise to do so.

 It’s well known that many outlets do not promise liability protections to reporters.
 This can have a chilling effect on public-interest investigations.